1.6 Safe Management of Care Environment

 Resources

-Further information can be found in the routine cleaning of the environment literature review.
+Further information can be found in the Safe management of the care environment (Environmental decontamination and management of blood and body fluid spillages) literature review.